Third summer session begins

 Think of a busy street and a storefront.
 Researchers are people who stop in front of the store and look in the window.
 Deciders are those who come into browse.
 Buyers are the ones who conduct a transaction.
 But they don't buy unless they've first stopped to look and come in to browse and nothing has scared them off.

-Just like in sales, knowing your customers and giving them what they want makes them more likely to take the action you want.
+Knowing your customers and giving them what they want makes them more likely to take the action you want.
 Keeping things fresh and up-to-date is also important; people distrust a clearly out-of-date Web site much as they would food past its expiration date.

 With highly selective customers - such as students looking at several colleges - any barrier to making a sale could drive them elsewhere.
 If the information they want is not readily available or visible on a page, if links don't work or if the content itself is lacking, readers likely will move elsewhere for deciding and buying.